-- reviewed and discussed reports with information relating to the System of Internal Controls, including quarterly reports from Internal Audit Group, Compliance, Operational Risk Sector, Clients Relations Office etc... - ensured that an annual evaluation of the System of Internal Controls has been performed, by the Internal Audit Group for the year 2020.
+- proposed to the BoD for approval the AC Terms of Reference - reviewed and discussed reports with information relating to the System of Internal Controls, including quarterly reports from Internal Audit Group, Compliance, Operational Risk Sector, Clients Relations Office, etc. - ensured that an annual evaluation of the System of Internal Controls has been performed, by the Internal Audit Group for the year 2021.
 Results are documented in the latter's report of the System of Internal Controls.
 The Audit Committee has prepared its own assessment report on Internal Audit Group's evaluation.
-The reports were further submitted to the Board and the BoG in line with the BoG Act 2577/2006. - proposed to the BoD for approval the Bank's Action Plan to address the SREP 2020 findings re internal governance and risk management - acknowledged the independent triennial evaluation of the System of Internal Controls (SIC) per BoG Act 2577/2006. - proposed to the BoD for approval the Internal Governance Control Manual, - approved the revised Group Compliance Mandate, - focused particularly on the AML function and received regular updates on the AML issues - discussed and further submitted to the BoD the AML and Compliance Risk Assessment, - reviewed the annual Group Compliance Sector's reports over AML and compliance activities of the Bank for the year 2020 and prepared its own assessment report thereon.
-The reports were further submitted to the Board and the BoG, in line with the BoG Governors Act 2577/2006. - reviewed, approved and further submitted to the BoD the revised Group AML/CFT and Sanctions Policy and the revised Conflict of Interest Policy, - reviewed and approved the revised Anti-Bribery and Corruption Policy, the Antitrust Policy, the revised Order Execution Policy and the revised MiFID II Product Governance Policy. - discussed with Management, Internal Audit and External Auditors issues relating to the financial results,
+The reports were further submitted to the Board and the BoG in line with the BoG Act 2577/2006 - approved the revised Group Compliance Mandate - focused particularly on the AML function and received regular updates on the AML issues - discussed the revised Compliance Risk Assessment Methodology - discussed and further submitted to the BoD for information the Anti-Money Laundering (AML) Business Risk Assessment - reviewed the annual Group Compliance Sector's reports over AML and compliance activities of the Bank for the year 2021 and prepared its own assessment report thereon.
+The reports were further submitted to the Board and the BoG, in line with the BoG Governors Act 2577/2006 - reviewed, approved and further submitted to the BoD for approval the revised Group AML/CFT and Sanctions Policy, the revised Compliance Policy and the revised Conflict of Interest Policy - reviewed, approved and further submitted to the BoD for information the revised Insider Dealing Guideline and the revised Market Abuse Policy - reviewed and approved the revised Order Execution Policy, the revised MiFID II Product Governance Policy, the revised Policy for Reporting Unethical Conduct, the revised Safekeeping Policy, the revised MiFID II Customer Categorization Policy, the revised Appropriateness Assessment Policy and the revised Suitability Assessment Policy